CommonIntents/.github/profile/README.md

 | **CAP** | Drafting in progress | Capability authentication and HITL decisions |
 | **CAPS** | Future phase | Decentralized swarm trust network |

+All protocol specifications are published via content addressing (CID).
+Their authoritative versions are identified by CID, independent of any specific platform or storage service.

 | Reference Implementation | Status |
 |:---|:---|
 | **Cellrix** | Continuously evolving |